From BFV to BV and spacetime covariance: Generalities of the FHGD formalism

-The Grigoriev--Damgaard procedure to construct the BV data then works as follows.
+The FHGD procedure to construct the BV data, in the formulation of Grigoriev and Damgaard, then works as follows.
 First, for each field $z^I(\sigma)$ one introduces a superpartner field $w^I(\sigma)$.
 In addition, it is convenient to introduce a superpartner coordinate $\theta^0$ corresponding to time $t \equiv \sigma^0$.
 This permits one to introduce a superfield $Z^I(\sigma, \theta^0)$ by means of

 The BV symplectic form just becomes a super extension of the BFV symplectic form \eqref{BFVsymplectic},

 where $\delta$ now denotes the de Rham differential on the extended BV space of fields.